Speech-Interaction-Technology-Aalto-U/itsp/Evaluation/Subjective_quality_evaluation.md

     scenario, like a telephone conversation, you usually can hear sounds only once.
 Repeated sounds are therefore available only for expert listeners.
--   In choice of samples, the length of samples should be chosen with care.
+-   In the choice of samples, the length of samples should be chosen with care.
 Longer samples reflect better real-life situations, but bring many problems, for example:
-    -    The ability to listeners to remember particular features of the sound, especially in comparison to other sounds, is very limited.
-This would reduce the accuracy of results.
+    -    The ability of listeners to remember particular features of the sound, especially in comparison to other sounds, is very limited.
+Long samples can thus reduce the accuracy of results.
     -   Longer samples can have multiple different characteristics, which would warrant a different score.
 The listener would then have to perform a judgement; which part of the sentence or